 It is an unfortunate reality that any merchant doing business today must contend with payment fraud.
-Scammers have a plethora of options to deceive businesses and cardholders, and new forms of fraud have risen in popularity as businesses struggle to keep up.
-Vigilance in recognizing fraud and taking preventative measures to combat it is an absolute necessity for businesses of all sizes.
+Scammers have a plethora of options to deceive businesses and cardholders, and new forms of fraud have risen in popularity while businesses struggle to keep up.
+Vigilance in recognizing fraud and taking preventative measures to combat it are an absolute necessity for businesses of all sizes.

 Credit card fraud occurs when scammers make purchases with stolen payment information.
 That theft can take many forms, meaning that customers and businesses must actively protect their sensitive information.